defiant00/dnd/README.md

 * cuts off Oakenbeard's head as he's going for a potion, and he reverts to a doppelganger
 * the party quickly finishes off the fake Germain as well and Germain takes their heads
 * they get back to Brookhaven and rest, planning on setting off for Duskspire tomorrow

+## Session 9

+* on the way to Duskspire the party spots some traps and gets attacked by a group of kobolds
+* when nearing Duskspire they also get attacked by a griffon who almost flies off with Anno
+* arrive at Duskspire and go see the council
+* meet Nil, who greets Anno and duck, gives Sylvester a copper, and lets the planar energy out of Reyna's ruby with a "there you go little one"
+* told of the other nexus points
+* party goes and explores Duskspire while the council looks into things
+* party stays at the guild hall
+* Germain gives them 1200g for their help with the doppelgangers
+* party does some shopping and prep for the next couple days

+## Session 10

+* meets back with the council, and Nil says they're going to go check on the other nexus points and invites the party along
+* Nil then joins them around town for the day, going shopping, Reyna turns into a horse and rides around
+* Nil and Sylvester play some music together
+* they decide to go to a local tavern that Nil recommends

+## Session 11

+* get food with Nil, Nil offers to show them how their pocket dimension works
+* after a few minutes, and the party looking out the space's window into the void, something feels different
+* leave the space, Nil is concerned
+* the next day finish up shopping, Reyna turns into a horse and hides in a shop
+* party meets back with Nil and flies to Emberhold as mist

+## Session 12

+* arrive at Emberhold and meet Mishann, Narvull, and Harram
+* agree to escort Nil down to the nexus point
+* Narvull offers some gadgets to test
+* travel down using the elevator and then walking, noticing lichen and mushrooms along the walls and pipes
+* Sylvester takes a mushroom and puts it in his pack
+* party gets attacked by two piercers, and then a hook horror

+## Session 13

+* party defeats the hook horrors and takes a hook
+* party meets Reldis and Twil, almost running away from the sound of his staff but take long enough talking about it that he shows up
+* everyone has to pet Twil
+* Reldis clears the infection from everyone, having them breathe in glowing spores that causes dark lichen to grow on your arms and flake off
+* walk back to the elevator clearing the mushrooms by emitting glowing spores and gusting them forward
+* get back and Reldis lets everyone know that there's an infected Behir down there
+* Narvull asks about the gadgets, and takes them back to charge them
+* the party goes to rest for the night at the barracks on the 2nd floor